pytroll/satpy/doc/source/overview.rst

 formats like NetCDF.
 Each format's complexity is hidden behind the interface of individual Writer objects and includes keyword arguments for accessing specific format features like compression and output data type.
-See the :doc:`writers` documentation for the available writers and how to use them.
+See the :doc:`writing` documentation for the available writers and how to use them.